It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - One Nostalgia Critic behind-the-scenes video shows Doug Walker, being unable to tie his trademark red tie, right before shooting his crossover with James Rolfe, The Angry Video Game Nerd.
 He asks all the men present in the house for help, including the camera man (his brother Rob), Mike Matei and even James Rolfe himself, who tries and fails multiple times to tie the tie.
-In the end, it's James Rolfe's wife the only one who is able to do it.
+In the end, James Rolfe's wife is the only one who is able to do it.

 - Real Life... even with manuals on how to do it, there are men who have to take a hilarious number of attempts to get the thing right.
 That is the reason of the hook tie option.
 It happens with the other option that looks like a wrapping gift lace.

 - Joseph Gordon-Levitt cannot tie a bowtie.
 This proved a problem at the 2013 Oscars.
 Fortunately for him, his date — Sally Field, who played his mother in Lincoln — did know how to tie one.
 The result was adorable.